Dash-Industry-Forum/Codecs/README.md

 # DASH-IF Codecs Catalogue

-This repository collects the list of codecs and parameters on how to add to DASH.
-Note that this does not act as a formal registration authority.
+This repository collects the list of codecs as well as associated parameters for the codecs when added to DASH.
+Note that this is not a formal registration, but an informative list.
 Requests for adding an codecs are formally submitted via a Pull Request here.
 The simplest way to submit a Pull Request is described bellow.

 ## Submission process